paulbradish/awesome-digital-marketing/README.md

 - [Lead Forensics](https://www.leadforensics.com/) - The world's #1 website visitor identification software.
 Uncover your anonymous B2B website visitors and fuel your business growth.
 - [Qualified](https://www.qualified.com/account-based-marketing) - Know when your target accounts are on the site and engage them in real-time sales conversations to grow pipeline and revenue.
 - [Zoominfo](https://www.zoominfo.com/) - Get the B2B data and software you need to connect with and close your most valuable buyers — all in one operating system.

-## Affiliate Management
-- [PartnerStack](https://partnerstack.com/) - Helps you recruit, engage, and scale your entire ecosystem of partners — from affiliates to referral and reseller partners.

 ## Data Analytics
 Analytics is the process of examining and interpreting large sets of data in order to uncover patterns, gain insights, and-making.
 This involves using various tools and techniques to extract meaning from data, including statistical analysis, machine learning, and data visualization.
 The goal of __Data Analytics__ is to turn raw data into actionable insights that can be used to improve business operations, identify new opportunities, and solve complex problems.